Comala, Colima: Top Tourist Attractions in 2023

 In front of the zócalo (main square), which has a beautiful German kiosk, is the parish church of San Miguel Arcángel, of neoclassical lines, and the Municipal Palace.

-From the zocalo, you can see the Fire Volcano and the Nevado de Colima.
+You can see the Fire Volcano and the Nevado de Colima from the zocalo.

 The gastronomy of Comala stands out for its great variety of antojitos and dishes for snacking, the typical bread of the town, and drinks.